pierrot-lc/AnimeStyleGAN/README.md

 I tried the GP-WGAN but it did not perform very well.
 Another improvement would be to do experience replay for the discriminator.

+## What I learnt
+* The difficulty of finding the right hyperparameters for GAN training
+* BatchNorm are dangerous as we should avoid sharing information among samples
+* Take care of the scales when using noises
+* Some tutos may be wrong, reading the original paper is better (*Improved Techniques for Training GANs* looks usually badly explained)
+* The usefulness of *Paper With Code*
+* The importance of betas parameters for *Adam* optimizer
+* The importance of all the tiny tricks that can greatly help convergence
+* The tiny ommitted implementation details that are crucial

 ## Sources
 * StyleGAN paper: [https://arxiv.org/abs/1812.04948v3](https://arxiv.org/abs/1812.04948v3)